emiel/blog/content/decoding_the_sendgrid_event_id.rst

 :category: tech
 :status: published
 :authors: Emiel van de Laar
-:description: An in depth look at decoding the SendGrid webhook Event ID

 SendGrid_ is a managed email delivery service.
 The service is able to emit notifications when something interesting happens while processing your email.